☕ Coffee with Walnut Milk, Please!

 Walnut milk keeps well in the fridge for 3–4 days.

-You can use this same recipe with other nuts too.
+You can use this same method with other nuts too.

 Which nut milks and spices do you like in your coffee?
 Let me know in the comments below!